 In any car accident claim you file, you should assume that the statute of limitations begins to run on the date of your accident and ends precisely two years later.
 To ensure that you do not run afoul of the statute of limitations, you should seek legal help as quickly as possible in your case.

-A knowledgeable car accident attorney in your area can file a timely lawsuit in your case and begin taking all of the necessary legal actions to pursue the monetary recovery you deserve for your losses.
+A knowledgeable Chicago car accident lawyer in your area can file a timely lawsuit in your case and begin taking all of the necessary legal actions to pursue the monetary recovery you deserve for your losses.

 A skilled car accident attorney can take prompt legal action on your behalf, ensuring you retain your right to recover the monetary compensation and damages you deserve.
 Your lawyer can also help you gather the necessary documents to prove each element of your auto accident claim or lawsuit.